 MATCH is used to type-check a case analysis construct.
 Each branch is type-checked independently.
-We currently do not check that the case analysis is exhaustive, but are planning to add this feature in the future.
-The premise relies on a judgment of the form $K; P \vdash \text{let } p = x \text{ in } e : t$.
+We currently do not check that the case analysis is exhaustive, but plan to add this feature in the future.
+The premise relies on a judgment of the form $K; P \vdash$ let p = x in e : t.
 This is not a new judgment; it is an ordinary typing judgement, but, for clarity, the typing rules that have a conclusion of this form are isolated in Figure 5.
 Although these rules may appear somewhat daunting, they are in fact quite straightforward.
 LETTUPLE checks that x is a tuple, i.e., we have a permission of the form $x @ (t_1, \ldots, t_n)$.
 If that is the case, then matching x against the tuple pattern (x_1, \ldots, x_n) is permitted, and gives rise to a conjunction of permissions of the form $x_i @ t_i$.
 Because the permission for x is not lost, the types t_i are duplicated, so they are required to be duplicable.
 Again, this requirement causes no loss of generality, since one can arrange to introduce singleton types ahead of time.
 LETDATAMATCH is analogous to LETTUPLE, but concerns a (mutable or immutable) memory block.
 LETDATAMISMATCH concerns the situation where the pattern, which mentions the data constructor B, will clearly not match x, which is statically known to have the tag A. In that case, the branch is dead code, and is considered well-typed.
-LETDATAUNFOLD refines a nominal permission, such as x @ list a, by replacing it with a structural one, such as $x @ Cons \{ head : a; tail : list a \}$, obtained by unfolding the algebraic data type and specializing it with respect to the data constructor that appears in the pattern.
+LETDATAUNFOLD refines a nominal permission, such as x @ list a, by replacing it with a structural one, such as x @ Cons {head : a; tail : list a}, obtained by unfolding the algebraic data type and specializing it with respect to the data constructor that appears in the pattern.
 We omit the exact definition of unfolding.

 WRITETAG type-checks a tag update instruction, which modifies the tag carried by a memory block.
 Like WRITE, it requires an exclusive permission for this block.
 It further requires the new tag B to carry the same number of fields as the previous tag A. (Thus, the block does not have to be enlarged or shrunk.)
 The structural permission is updated in a straightforward way.
-The types \vec{t} of the fields do not change.
-The names of the fields change
+The

-4 We write F[f:t] for a sequence of field/type pairs within which the pair f:t occurs.
-The adopts clause, if there is one, is irrelevant.
+4 We write F[f:t] for a sequence of field/type pairs in which the pair f:t occurs.
+The adopts clause, if present, is irrelevant.
+We overload field names: there could exist multiple data constructors with a field named f.
+There can be at most one permission of the form $x @ A \{F[f:t]\}$, though, which allows disambiguation to take place.